ncarboni/arthistorydata/Time.md

 7. P114 is equal in time to

-Each temporal entity has to be seen as part of a time dimension where we can calculate diversity, closeness or equality in time between described event using these expression.
+ Temporal entities in CRM has to be seen as part of a time dimension where we can calculate diversity, closeness or equality in time between described event using these expression.
 However, for such objective to be achieved, it is paramount to express time intervals not only using topological relationships between temporal entities but fixed time point.
 This solution open up the problem of a common standard.
 Time expressions can, in fact, differ.
 The cause of this diversity is geographical, cultural, normative or just based on personal preferences.
 Different date values would be:

 > 1 September 1890, 01/09/1890, 1-09-1890, 09/01/1890, 1st Sept 1980